 Trolling the lake’s main basin with shad-body crankbaits is another option, according to the angler.
 Walleyes key on the bottom-hugging yellow bass, so cranks must dive fairly deep.
-Let the lures back as much as it takes to keep them running a foot or two above bottom, and use planer boards to get them away from the boat’s trolling path.
+Let the lures back as much as it takes to keep them running a foot or two above the bottom, and use planer boards to get them away from the boat’s trolling path.

 Muskie anglers should focus on the numerous docks along the shoreline this time of year.
 Cast a Bird-Shot Bucktail or Bionic Bucktail® Spinnerbait along the sides and ends for predators waiting in ambush.
 T-shaped docks usually produce better than straight docks, says Jensen.

-3. Jigs rule the early season on Clear Lake, and Jensen recommends casting a 1/16-ounce Fire-Ball® tipped with a live minnow, or an RZ Jig with a 3-inch Impulse® Swim’n Grub.
+3. Jigs rule the early season on Clear Lake, and Jensen recommends casting a 1/16-ounce Fire-Ball tipped with a live minnow or an RZ Jig with a 3-inch Impulse® Swim’n Grub.
 Start with white or chartreuse, then move on to other shades if walleyes don’t respond, he says.
 Fishing a slip float rig is another option this time of year.
-Jensen likes to offer a bit of color, so he uses a minnow-baited Super-Glo Attractor Hook under a Lite-Bite Slip Bobber.
+Jensen likes to offer a bit of color, so he uses a minnow-baited Hook under a Lite-Bite Slip Bobber.
 “Again, white or chartreuse is a good place to start, and that touch of color makes the whole presentation more attractive to walleyes.”

-In the spring Jensen fishes the same areas of the main-lake shorelines he did in the fall, but also recommends the small section of the lake at the far west end.
-The man-made earthen pier located on the western causeway is very popular, but highly productive, spot for anglers fishing afoot.
+In the spring Jensen fishes the same areas of the main-lake shorelines he did in the fall but also recommends the small section of the lake at the far west end.
+The man-made earthen pier located on the western causeway is a very popular, but highly productive, spot for anglers fishing afoot.

 The western section is also a hot spot for early-season crappies.
 Jensen suggests starting out in the reed bed on the eastern side, just off Macintosh Wood State Park.
 “Use a long, telescopic pole with two feet of mono tied to a 1/16-ounce Fire-Fly Jig,” he says.
 “There’s no science to this; just dip the jig into open pockets in the reeds.
 If you don’t get a bite in 5 seconds or so, move to the next pocket.”